0xPolygon/pbft-consensus/e2e/fuzz/README.md

 By default when running `fuzz-run` command, two `.flow` files will be saved containing all the messages that were gossiped during the fuzz daemon execution, alongside some meta data about actions that were simulated during fuzz running.
 Files are saved inside the parent folder from which `fuzz-run` command was called, inside the `SavedState` subfolder.
 File containing gossiped messages is named `messages-{timestamp}.flow`, and file containing node and actions meta data is called `metaData-{timestamp}.flow`.
 These files are needed to replay the fuzz exectuion using the **Replay Messages** feature.

 ## Replay Messages
-Fuzz framework relies on a randomized set of predefined actions, which are applied and reverted on **PolyBFT** nodes cluster.
+Fuzz framework relies on a randomized set of predefined actions, which are applied and reverted on **PBFT** nodes cluster.
 Since its execution is non-deterministic and algorithm failure can be discovered at any time, it is of utmost importance to have trace of triggers which led to the failure state and possibility to replay those triggers on-demand arbitrary number of times.
 This feature enables in-depth analysis of failure.

 Replay takes the provided `messages.flow` and `metaData.flow` files, creates a cluster with appropriate amount of nodes with same name as in fuzz run, pushes all the messages in appropriate node queues and starts the cluster.
 This enables quick replay of previously run execution and a way to analyze the problem that occurred on demand.